Skip to main content Skip to main navigation Skip to search

 Where a khapra beetle methyl bromide or heat treatment is conducted by a registered treatment provider on the List of treatment providers, the certificate must include the AEI number.
 Refer to offshore treatment providers webpage.

-You are required to select the appropriate AEI code from the reference file in the ICS or your third-party software, using the task card ‘Entering the AEI into the ICS’.
+You are required to select the appropriate AEI code from the reference file in the ICS or your third-party software.
+Refer to the Help card for guidance on how to enter an AEI into the ICS.

 AEI requirements for unregistered treatment providers